-3. The Factoring Company Pays Your Invoices

 As soon as the factoring company approves your application, they will immediately pay you a percentage of your total invoice value, which is generally between 80% to 85% of the total value of your invoices.

 4. Your Clients Remit Payment to the Factoring Company

 Instead of sending you the payments, your customers pay their invoices directly to the trucking factoring company.
-However, there are low-volume factoring companies which allow you to collect payments from your customers as long as you consistently make regular monthly payments to them.
+However, there are low-volume factoring companies that allow you to collect payments from your customers as long as you consistently make regular monthly payments to them.

 5. The Factoring Company Forwards the Remaining Invoice Balance to You

-A second visit found this instead: